 Category: Singapore & Malaysia

-This classic Ang Ku Kueh has its dark red colour from beetroot juice extract.
+This classic sugar-free and gluten-free Ang Ku Kueh has its dark red colour from beetroot juice extract.
 It can be filled with peanut paste or mung bean paste.
 The skin is sticky, soft and chewy, making it a popular snack that can be enjoyed in the morning as breakfast or anytime of the day as a snack with coffee or tea.

 Learn how to make Soon Kueh in this simplified step-by-step recipe.
 This Teochew steamed dumpling, also known as ‘cai kueh’ is a favourite local breakfast snack.

 Pandan Coconut Ang Ku Kueh, a delicious traditional popular Chinese snack is made with pandan flavoured skin and pandan coconut filling.
 The fillings of ang ku kueh can range from the traditional sweet or savoury mung bean paste, peanut paste, yam paste, or pandan coconut paste.